 On the other hand I have: played outside with the kids, read to the girls some of my favorite childhood books, spent some time with extended family, made some cash by selling unneeded items, kept the kids fed, clothed, and relatively clean, and lost all the baby weight.
 So there’s that.

-Oh and I taught the baby to feed himself.
+Oh and I taught the baby to feed himself, thanks to the Boon suction Bowl.
 Actually, he just picked up the fork the one time but as you can see, I was clever enough to capture it on camera so I think I deserve some credit.